rezamobaraki/post-rating-system/README.md

 There is several approach to detect fraudulent activities:

 1. Rate limiting: Limit the number of actions a user can perform within a certain period.
-   Example: Allow only 5 login attempts per hour from a single IP address.
 2. Suspicious activity detection: Detect suspicious activities based on certain thresholds.
-   Example: Flag transactions over $10,000 or multiple small transactions totaling a large amount.
 3. User behavior analysis: Analyze user behavior to detect fraudulent activities.
-   Example: Identify unusual login locations or sudden changes in spending patterns.

 Fraud Detection Mechanism:
 - Analyse and remove: In this mechanism we can use a Flag on as fraudulent.